What Is Mesh WiFi? How It Works and How It Improves Your Home Internet

 What is a Mesh Router?

 A mesh router is the main device in a Mesh WiFi system.
 It connects directly to your modem and acts as the starting point for the network.
-Other nodes communicate with the mesh router to spread WiFi throughout your home or office.
+Other nodes communicate with the mesh router to spread WiFi anywhere.

 The mesh router manages the network, helping all nodes work together smoothly.
 It also makes setup and management easier, often through a simple app that lets you control your WiFi from anywhere.To sum up, Mesh WiFi is a system of connected devices called nodes that work together to provide a strong, steady internet connection across your entire space.
 A mesh router acts as the main device managing these nodes, helping you enjoy good internet speed and easy control through a simple app.